dereuromark/cakephp-transifex/README.md

 ### Advanced usage

-You can only pull reviewed translations using `--reviewed-only`:
+You can only pull reviewed translations using `--reviewed-only` or `-R`:

-	cake Transifex.Transifex pull --reviewed-only
+	cake Transifex.Transifex pull -R

 To pull locales for a plugin you need to set `--plugin` or `-p`: